ngaggion/ChronoRoot2/Docker/README.md

 The Docker image `ngaggion/chronoroot` contains a complete environment for running all ChronoRoot 2.0 components:

-- nnUNet for segmentation (in the `base` conda environment)
+- nnUNetv2 for AI-powered segmentation
-- Standard Root Phenotyping Interface (in the `ChronoRootInterface` conda environment)
+- Standard Root Phenotyping Interface for detailed individual plant analysis
-- Screening Interface (in the `ChronoRootInterface` conda environment)
+- Screening Interface for high-throughput batch processing
-- Functional PCA analysis tools (in the `FDA` conda environment)
+- Functional PCA analysis tools (scikit-fda)
 - All necessary dependencies and libraries
 - Pre-downloaded nnUNet models

-The image is based on `pytorch/pytorch:2.3.0-cuda11.8-cudnn8-runtime` and uses three separate conda environments to manage different components of the system.
+The image is based on `pytorch/pytorch:2.3.0-cuda11.8-cudnn8-runtime` and uses a single unified conda environment (`ChronoRoot`) that contains all components, simplifying usage and maintenance.

 ## System Requirements

 - Docker installed on your system
-- NVIDIA GPU with appropriate drivers (for optimal performance)
+- NVIDIA GPU with appropriate drivers (recommended for segmentation performance)
 - nvidia-docker2 package installed (for GPU acceleration)
 - At least 30GB of free disk space
 - 16GB RAM recommended (8GB minimum)